PUNCH GRAFTS, SCALP REDUCTIONS, SCALP EXTENSION…

 Hair cloning is a field that has attracted plenty of research and a very reliable means of hair transplantation that would provide excellent results.
 But the research into hair cloning is still in its infancy stages, which means there is lot more to be accomplished and studied before it becomes a popular and approved method of hair transplantation.

-ARTAS HAIR TRANSPLANTS VS. DR. JONES
+ARTAS HAIR TRANSPLANTS VS. OUR DOCTORS

 HOW ARTAS WORKS: THE MECHANICS